10.5 Youth workers

 The Decree also provides definitions for the differentiation between youth social worker and youth worker assistant which is in place as of 1 January 2022.
 A youth social worker needs to be in possession of at least a bachelor’s degree in the area of social pedagogy.
 On a proposal by the Youth Commission (Jugendkommission) giving reasons, the Government may:

 - recognise degrees other than the ones stated above as equivalent;

 - approve training courses in another discipline than the one stated above, e.g. to cover a specific need.

-The employment of youth workers is funded either by an annual lump sum grant according to the full-time equivalent (youth organisations) or by a grant covering running and staffing costs (youth information centres and outreach youth work).
-The employer is either the respective local authority, the open youth work agency or the Youth Office of the German-speaking community.
-The details of the grant are specified in a contract for services, whereby usually 87.5 % of the eligible proportion of the staffing costs of the youth workers are covered by the Government, providing the local authority makes a 12.5 % contribution towards these staffing costs.
+The employment of youth workers is funded by an annual lump sum grant according to the full-time equivalent for youth organisations or by a grant covering running and staffing costs for the youth information centre (Jugendinfo) and open youth work.
+The employer for open youth work per municipality is either an open youth work agency or the municipality itself or the Government.
+When the latter is the case, the Government will delegate its responsibility to the Youth Office of the German-speaking Community (Jugendbüro der Deutschsprachigen Gemeinschaft).
+The details of the grant are specified in a performance contract, whereby usually 87.5 % of the eligible proportion of the staffing costs of the youth workers are covered by the Government, providing the local authority makes a 12.5 % contribution towards these staffing costs.

 Advanced training of Youth Workers